spectrocloud/librarium/content/docs/06-integrations/00-azure-cni.md

 # Azure CNI

-Palette supports Azure Container Network Interface (CNI) networking for AKS clusters.
+Palette supports Azure Container Network Interface (CNI) networking for Azure Kubernetes Service (AKS) clusters.
 Azure CNI enables each pod to have exclusive IP addresses from the subnet with direct accessibility.

-To allocate unique IP addresses to individual pods advanced forethought needs to be put in.
-As per the maximum pods supported by a node [IP addresses need to be reserved](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#plan-ip-addressing-for-your-cluster) in advance.
-The default [maximum number](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#maximum-pods-per-node) of pods per node varies between kubenet and Azure CNI networking, and based on the method of cluster deployment.
+To allocate unique IP addresses to individual pods, advanced forethought needs to be put in.
+As per the maximum pods supported by a node, [IP addresses need to be reserved](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#plan-ip-addressing-for-your-cluster) in advance.
+The default [maximum number](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#maximum-pods-per-node) of pods per node varies between kubenet and Azure CNI networking and based on the method of cluster deployment.

 ## Versions Supported